intellead/intellead-normalization/DOCUMENTATION.md

   * Copyrights and Licence

 ## Introduction
-Intellead Normalization aims to receive the data in json formmat and return data normalized to be used by intellead-classification.
+Intellead Normalization aims to receive the data in json format and return data normalized to be used by intellead-classification and intellead-connector.

 ## Instalation
 intellead-normalization is a very smaller component that provide a simple way to receive data, store and retrieval.